tonyelhabr/valorantr/README.md

 <!-- badges: end -->

-`{valorantr}` wraps the hidden API of rib.gg, a site for professional Valorant match data.
+`{valorantr}` wraps the API of rib.gg, a site for professional Valorant match data and analytics.

 ## Installation